SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

     pyinstxtractor <file_name>
     ls

-Next, we are going to decompile it to `.pyc` file because thesee format contain file such as bytecode
+Next, we are going to decompile it to `.pyc` file because this  format contain file such as bytecode

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/decompile to .pyc.png>)